Robert Shankland: Later life

 Following the war, Shankland stayed in the Canadian Militia with the Cameron Highlanders and in his civilian work served as secretary-manager for several Winnipeg firms.
 He eventually moved to Victoria and joined the Canadian Scottish Regiment.
 When the Second World War started, he returned to Winnipeg and rejoined the Camerons.
 Now a Major, he went overseas with the battalion as Officer Commanding Headquarters Company.
 Due to his age (53) he was too old for combat duty.
 Promoted to lieutenant colonel, Shankland was appointed camp commandant of the Canadian Army Detention Barracks in England in December 1940.

 According to the May/June 2005 issue of the Legion Magazine, "in 1946, Shankland took his discharge and became secretary of a leading securities firm in Vancouver.
 He died 20 January 1968, at Shaughnessy, Vancouver, and his body was cremated and his ashes (allegedly) scattered in the grounds of Vancouver's Mountain View Cemetery."

 Legacy

 Frederick William Hall, Leo Clarke, and Robert Shankland all lived on Pine Street in Winnipeg, Manitoba, Canada.
-It is believed to be the only street in the world to have three Victoria Cross winners who lived there.
+It is believed to be the only street in the world to have three Victoria Cross recipients who lived there.
 The city later renamed it Valour Road in their honour.
 A bronze plaque is mounted on a street lamp at the corner of Portage Ave and Valour Road to tell this story.